A cordless power mop is like a hand-held one, but uses a water system and a mopping motor to do the work for you.

 - 100% sealed (varnished) hardwood timber floors and parquetry.
 If the ‘polish’ is starting to come off, we recommend a repolish before first use.
 Make sure the stream and water settings are at their lowest level.

 - Ceramic, cement, porcelain, and stone tiles.
 It can be used on Marble with low water/steam settings.
-Its effectiveness on grout depends on how ingrained the dirt is and whether the roller brush can reach in to the grout lines.
+Its effectiveness on grout depends on how ingrained the dirt is and whether the roller brush can reach into the grout lines.

 - Outside balcony or pool area tiles.
 If these are really dirty, pressure cleaning is advised to bring them to a stage where steam cleaning can make a difference..